A-Lachs/cs-intrusion-detection-system/README.md

         -   This input has to have the same format as the model was trained on (same number and names of features).
         -   The files `test_input_X_20.txt` (20 lines) and `test_input_X_1.txt`(one line) contain example cases that were created from the test_data set from kaggle (one case per line).
         -   These can be used to test predictions about genuine or malicious network traffic.
-        - Optionally, run [...] and specify the number of cases (lines) in the `create_test_input()` function to create larger input test files from the kaggle test data set.
-            - Note: This functionality is currently migrated and not working.

     - `y-values`
         - This input is required when you know the true classification of the cases for which a prediction is made and you want to evaluate the model performance.
         - The number of X-values and y-values has to match, e.g. use `test_input_X_20.txt` with `test_input_y_20.txt`.

+- Create own test input files (optional),
+    - requires download of kaggle data set
+    - Create larger test input files from the kaggle test data set with the `create_test_input.py` script
+    - run `create_test_input.py nr_cases` where `nr_cases` is and integer that specifies the number of lines in the
+    - Note: The maximum nr of cases is 22544.

-## 3. Run the program from CLI
+## 4. Run the program from CLI
 -   with `python predict.py model_name path_to_X_values path_to_y_values`

     -   where the `model_name` is one of `RF`, `BM_mal`, `BM_rand` or `BM_protocol`